TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 # Design

-The App has a very clean and simplistic design which was purposely chosen in order to keep the App looking and feeling Authenticaly Greek and Easy to Navigate.
+The App has a very clean and simplistic design which was purposely chosen in order to keep the App looking and feeling Authentically Greek and Easy to Navigate.

 ## Colour Scheme
 Colour from BootStrap

-Going with an Authentica Greek Themed App and choosing to stick to the colours most assosciated with Greece Blue and White this Developer was fortunate to choose Boostrap for many applications in this App a benifit of this been that Boostrap by default provided the Colour scheme required for this App.
+Going with an Authentic Greek Themed App and choosing to stick to the colours most associated with Greece Blue and White this Developer was fortunate to choose Bootstrap for many applications in this App a benefit of this been that Bootstrap by default provided the Colour scheme required for this App.

 ## Images
-There are four static image's on the App .
+There are four static images on the App .
 1. App Title Logo A Greek Urn
 2. Hero Image a Greek Salad on the Home Page
 3. BgIamge a meal-spices Image of Olive Oil and spices used as a background image for Forms